Bartzin55/Network-Traffic-Generator/README.md

 ##### by: Bartzin55 - https://github.com/Bartzin55/Network-Traffic-Generator
 ---------------------
 #### EN-US
 This script generates a data packet flood to a specified IP and port.
-It's good for testing the robustness of a server, or for educational purposes.
+It is useful for testing the robustness of a server when there is high traffic demand, and against DoS and DDoS attacks, or for educational purposes.

 ### Future implementations